AI Agent Observability: Ensuring Performance, Security, and Compliance in Automated Workflows

 Start by dissecting the AI agent's architecture.
 According to Zenity, focus on:

 - Knowledge: Identify data sources and their trustworthiness.
+Where is the agent getting its information, and can you rely on it?

 - Actions: Catalog the agent's capabilities.
+What can it actually do?

 - Permissions: Define the agent's access levels.
+What data and systems can it interact with?

 - Triggers: Understand what activates the agent.
+What events or conditions make it start working?

 - Topic & Context: Clarify the agent's purpose and associated risks.
+What is it supposed to be doing, and what could go wrong?

 Next, monitor the agent's operations to detect anomalies.
 Key areas to track include user interactions, data sources, decision pathways, and the risk associated with agent responses.
+This is where real-time monitoring really comes into play.
+You need to be able to see what's happening as it happens, so you can spot weird behavior or potential issues immediately.

 Continuously analyze AI behavior during both development and runtime.
 By understanding how data moves, you can uncover potential attack vectors and exploited vulnerabilities.
+This ongoing analysis helps you stay ahead of problems.

 Tools and Frameworks for AI Agent Observability